Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And then in diagnosis, I mean, we're not talking about necessarily just visual recognition.

-90% accurate or 50% downstream, looking at the actual outcomes of patients to really know a statistical success rate for an AI would take enormous amounts of study, right?
+Downstream, looking at the actual outcomes of patients, to really know a statistical success rate for an AI would take enormous amounts of study, right, and meta-studies.

-We all want the humans to bring back the humans to be in charge, right?
+Isn't it fair that we all want the humans to bring back the humans to be in charge, right?

-So in the case of the doctor, a doctor who's actively ignoring very important, relevant industry standard tools to make a diagnosis, we might call that negligence.
+So in the case of the doctor, a doctor who's actively ignoring very important relevant industry standard tools to make a diagnosis, we might call that negligence.

 And I think that would be fair.

-the responsibility should fall on the doctor who's making the bad diagnosis in this case.
+But the responsibility should fall on the doctor who's making the bad diagnosis in this case.

 If the AI, on the other hand, is a consumer product and it's causing children or adults to have psychosis, well, maybe the AI company should be responsible.